mperham/blog/_posts/2015-06-01-sidekiq-pro-outage.md

 ### The Present

 While I was waiting for the server to become available, I started the process of automating the gem server build.
 Once connectivity was restored, I immediately copied the irreplacable files off-site.
-Today I have a new DigitalOcean droplet which was built with a simple shell script and a repository of those critical files necessary (TLS cert, .gem binary files, etc).
+As of today I have a new DigitalOcean droplet built with a simple shell script and a repository of those critical files necessary (TLS cert, .gem binary files, etc) successfully serving Sidekiq Pro's gems to my test app.

 ### The Future

-The plan going forward is to have two servers available, one in LA and one in NY.
-I'll rebuild one every six months so the servers will never be older than one year.
-This redundant setup should be active and working by the end of June.
+By the end of the month I will have two servers available, one in LA and one in NY.
+Each server will be rebuilt annually to ensure the build process is tested every 6 months and remains usable.
+I hope this will get us closer to the goal of 100% uptime.

 [0]: http://status.linode.com/incidents/2rm9ty3q8h3x